12A and 80G Registration in Haryana: Step-by-Step Guide

 Conclusion

 The obtaining of 12A and 80G registration is significant for NGOs, Trusts, Societies, and Section 8 Companies in Haryana to increase their financial sustainability and social impact.
-The registration provide organizations with tax exemptions and donors with tax deductions, which increases contributions and enhances the credibility of the organization.
+The registration provide organizations with tax exemptions and donors with tax deductions, which increases contributions, similar to 12A and 80G Registration in Punjab, and enhances the credibility of the organization.

 12A registration is the process by which non-profit organizations can claim income tax exemption on the surplus income earned from charitable activities.
 This helps organizations in Haryana free more budget for the cause without the burden of taxes.